Topics

 • Cognitive Accessibility

 Designing for people with cognitive and intellectual disabilities, memory differences, and learning difficulties.
-Covers plain language, clear navigation, predictable interfaces, and reducing cognitive load.

 • CSS & Accessibility